 Slain N. Korean man confirmed to be Kim Jong Nam: Malaysia police

-Malaysian police said Friday that the man murdered at the Kuala Lumpur International Airport about a month before has been confirmed to be Kim Jong Nam, the estranged half-brother of North Korean leader Kim Jong Un, without elaborating how his identity was confirmed.
+Malaysian police said Friday that the man murdered with a highly toxic nerve agent at a local airport last month has been confirmed to be the estranged half-brother of North Korean leader Kim Jong Un, in the latest assertion over the victim's disputed identity.

-"We've now established that the body known as Kim Chol is Kim Jong Nam," police chief Khalid Abu Bakar told a press conference, referring to the name that appears in the diplomatic passport that the victim was traveling on.
+Malaysian authorities have sought DNA samples from Kim Jong Nam's family members to help them conclusively identify the man, who was traveling on a diplomatic passport bearing the name Kim Chol when he died.

-Malaysian authorities have been trying to collect DNA samples from family members to help finalize the identification process.
-The police chief did not reveal how the identity was confirmed, citing "security reasons."
+Without revealing how the identity was confirmed, citing "security" reasons, national police chief Khalid Abu Bakar told a press conference, "We've now established that the body known as Kim Chol is Kim Jong Nam."

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.